 And let me be frank, Wolf.
 In the past, Mexican authorities were in a — in a — in an unfortunate way in the treatment for immigrants.
 But now we are changing the policy.
 We changed already the law.
 And that is different today.
 We are trying to write a new story, talking about immigrants, especially coming from Central American countries.

 (END VIDEO TAPE)

 So basically, Mexico is trying to back-step at this point because they realize how bad they look.
 But even with their supposedly adjusted policy, right from the President’s mouth, immigrants still can’t work without papers, and if they get caught they get deported (and often robbed first).

 The whole debate is a joke.
-Forget all the talk of stopping immigration; there’s nothing wrong with the concept; you just have to control its form and rate.
-You can’t have a cohesive, functioning country by letting anyone in–whenever they want to come–without vetting and documentation.
+Forget all the talk of stopping immigration; there’s nothing wrong with it—you just have to control its form and rate.
+You can’t have a cohesive, functioning country by letting anyone in—whenever they want to come—without vetting and documentation.
 Assimilation matters.
 Mexico, along with the rest of the world, knows this.
 And so should we.

 We’ve taken more Mexican citizens in the last two decades than we have taken from Europe during the country’s entire history.
 It’s just too many people.
 We need time to absorb those who are here legally, just like the gap in immigration we had going from the 20’s to the 60’s.
 That’s an entire 40-year block of time for assimilation.

 We just need another assimilation period, and then we can start it up again.